Does Sand Exfoliate Your Skin?

 Beach sand absolutely exfoliates.
 The importance of skin exfoliation is well known, and not everyone exfoliates as often as they should be.
 Ideally, it would be best to exfoliate your skin at least once a week to prevent aging and discoloration.
 A sand exfoliant keeps your skin brighter and softer and is free!
 Sand is such a perfect exfoliant that you can even find DIY recipes online to create homemade body scrubs using; you guessed it – beach sand.
 Keep in mind, though, that your facial skin is much more delicate than the skin on your body, so it’s best to go with a facial exfoliant like a soft lemon face scrub or something your dermatologist recommends before you use your homemade beach scrub on your face.

 Does sand exfoliate your feet?
 Definitely!
 Beach sand exfoliation is no secret to people that live by the seaside, and the practice of using a sand exfoliant has been around for centuries.
 So, now that you know the answer to the question “Does sand exfoliate?” go frolic on the beach, slough off those dead skin cells, and enjoy the benefits of grounding yourself to the earth.

 Does sand exfoliate your face?

-As mentioned earlier, you want to be using different products on your face as you would on your body, so while you could very gently rub some sand on your face, you’re better off sticking with it as a body exfoliant.
-Use gentler exfoliation techniques for your face and do it only a couple of times a week.
+As mentioned earlier, you want to be using different products on your face as you would on your body.
+So, while you could gently rub some sand on your face, you’re better off sticking with a hydrating face mask to lock in moisture while still getting a deep clean.
+You can also use gentler exfoliation techniques for your face and do it only a couple of times a week.